 The international network of researchers associated with the World Inequality Database (see Box 1.2) works hard to ensure that the income concepts presented in this report can be compared from one country to another and that they correspond to internationally recognized standards.
 Our benchmark income concept corresponds to the value that individuals read on their pay checks in many countries across the world, i.e. it is income measured before income and wealth taxes and after the operation of pension and retirement systems.
 We call this "post-replacement, pre-income tax" income.
-This definition of income includes most incash redistribution, which occurs through pension and unemployment insurance.
-Another important income type corresponds to income measured after all income, wealth and consumption taxes are deducted, and after all non-replacement transfers (e.g. healthcare, disability and housing benefits) are added.
+Another important income type corresponds to income measured after all income, wealth and consumption taxes are deducted, and after all non-replacement transfers (e.g.

+healthcare, disability and housing benefits) are added.
 We call this "post-tax income".
 In this report, we alternate between the two concepts, using "post-replacement, preincome tax" as the benchmark.
 As a general rule, we report incomes of adult individuals only and we split incomes equally between married couples.